 One of the main decisions you’ll have to make when you’re buying a home is whether you want to go for an older property or new construction homes.
 Both offer pros and cons, making it worth taking the time to figure out which one’s best for you going forward.

-Newer homes tend to cost more than older ones, but they’ll have much fewer issues.
+Newer homes tend to cost more than older ones, but they’ll have fewer issues.
 Take the time to decide which one’s right for you and your needs before moving forward with your house hunt.

 3. Have a Firm Budget